coralwebs/coralwebs/README.md

 - 👋 Hi, I’m @coralwebs
-- 👀 I’m interested in travel and photography
+- 👀 I’m interested in
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me email ghasemi1984@yahoo.com